proegssilb/xenrelay-com/_posts/2018-02-15-bdd-and-tdd.md

 # Things I did not address

 This post is merely to help generate ideas.
-It does not provide recommendations, and doesn't suggest what works well in a given environment.
-In particular, if you have a particular test framework you want to continue using, or a particular test runner you like, the libraries I've used for demonstration might not work for you.
-Do your own research before choosing a tool.
+A good software engineer will always look at the people they work with, the organization they are in, and the code they work with while considering the options that exist.
+Therefore, it is your responsibility to decide what works well for you and what doesn't.

 [dnbdd]: https://dannorth.net/introducing-bdd/
 [wpbdd]: https://en.wikipedia.org/wiki/Behavior-driven_development